 The country

 South Sudan gained independence from Sudan in 2011 and is the world’s newest independent nation.
 The country is located in East-Central Africa, bordering Sudan, Ethiopia, Kenya, Uganda, the Democratic Republic of the Congo and the Central African Republic.
 Its capital is Juba.
 South Sudan covers a land area of 644,329 square kilometers.
-As of 2022, the country had an estimated population of around 11.5 million people.
+As of 2024, the country has an estimated population of around 12.4 million people.

 The humanitarian situation

-South Sudan is in the midst of a catastrophic humanitarian crisis driven by years of brutal civil war.
+South Sudan is in the midst of a dire humanitarian crisis driven by years of brutal civil war.
 Nearly 400,000 South Sudanese died as a result of the conflict that began in December 2013.
 Atrocities and attacks on civilians, including widespread sexual violence, defined the civil war.
-More than half of South Sudan’s population are facing extreme hunger and are in need of urgent humanitarian aid.
+More than half of South Sudan's population is facing crisis or worse levels of hunger and in need of urgent humanitarian aid.
 Extensive flooding, violence and disease outbreak continue to impact people across the country.

 Torrential rains and subsequent flooding across South Sudan in 2022 adversely affected more than 1 million people.
 The floods displaced tens of thousands, resulted in an unknown number of deaths, and damaged or destroyed agricultural land, houses, health care centers, schools, and water, sanitation, and hygiene infrastructure across the country.